axsy/bolt-extension-tagcloud/readme.md

         </li>
     </ul>

-Default cloud markup can be highly customized via the following rendering options:
+Default cloud markup can be customized via the following rendering options:

 *   view